 A dark time in American history officially ended on December 5, 1933 — a day that we now call Repeal Day.
 Over a decade of national Prohibition ended on this day with the ratification of the 21st Amendment.
 Most articles on the period describe the inability of Prohibition to fix America’s out of control drinking problem, and in turn created a far greater problem of organized crime, which built and ran a black market alcohol trade with bribery, intimidation and violence.

 It has been more than 80 years since the repeal of what is considered by some to be the only amendment in the Constitution to restrict rights rather than expand them.
 In “Last Call,” an article in the Washington Monthly, Tim Heffernan suggests that while Prohibition did not succeed the way its supporters hoped, the end may have set this country up for a better future.
-Could the Noble Experiment and consequential end of Prohibition have been a good thing?
+Could the so-called “noble experiment” and consequential end of Prohibition have been a good thing?

 The article compared the crime and health problems of the United Kingdom to those of the U.S. Heffernan suggests that while alcohol abuse and subsequent crime and health issues have steadily increased in the UK, America in comparison has not struggled with the same issues as deeply, despite the country’s tenuous relationship with adult beverages.

 “The United States, although no stranger to alcohol abuse problems, is in comparatively better shape.
 A third of the country does not drink, and teenage drinking is at a historic low.
 The rate of alcohol use among seniors in high school has fallen 25 percentage points since 1980.”